matthewdias/SonarrAdd/README.md

 # SonarrAdd
-Python script for syncing your IMDB favorites list with Sonarr
+Python script for syncing your IMDB or Trakt list with Sonarr

 Based on https://github.com/Modjor/SickAdd